Cumcord/STD/standards/canary_breaking_changes.md

-# Canary breaking changes standard
+# Canary & build override breaking changes standard

 ## Description Of Issue

-Changes made to Canary have the chance to break Cumcord and have potential to be merged into stable.
+Changes made to Canary have the chance to break Cumcord and have potential to be merged into stable, as do build overrides.

 ## Solution

-Hold back updates on the Cumcord stable branch and release updates on master, then merge master into stable when Canary is merged into stable.
+Hold back updates on the Cumcord stable branch and release updates on master, then merge master into stable when Canary is merged into stable, or when the build override is applied.

+As with inconsequential Canary changes, small inconsequential build overrides can be ignored.

 ## Advantages

 - Cumcord works properly on stable
-- Cumcord will be fixed immediately upon Canary being merged into stable
+- Cumcord will be fixed immediately upon the change being merged into stable

 ## Disadvantages